Gunivers/Bookshelf/docs/modules/view.md

     If you don't have an ID system, this function have to be used on 1 entity at a time.
 THe score `bs.id.parent` will then not be used.
 An ID system can be added using the [`bs.id` module](id).
     ```

-:Example:
+Example

-    Place in entity on the aimed block:
+:   Place in entity on the aimed block:

     ```
     # Once